 Ensuring safety in autonomous cars

 KITT, the Batmobile, that awesome Audi in I, Robot.
-People have been imagining self-driving cars for generations.
-One day, people will be able to effortlessly cruise around and fight crime, or maybe just take a nap – we're not all action heroes – but what would it really take to have a level 5 autonomous car?
+People have been imagining self-driving cars for generations — but what would it really take to have a Level 5 autonomous car?

 Drivers need to see what’s around them.
 For humans, this is guaranteed by mirrors and basic sensors/front-facing cameras.
 For autonomous cars, it’s a little more technical.
 From temperature gauges and cameras to lasers and sonar, new cars are coming equipped with a wide range of environment sensors.